ospalh/anki-addons/pages/Colorful toolbar.md

 on the AnkiWeb
 [download page](https://ankiweb.net/shared/addons/), that places the two icon bars to the left and right, to preserve vertical screen space.
-On github, there is also a branch and package named [`ospalh-special`](https://github.com/downloads/ospalh/anki-addons/colorful_toolbar_ospalh-special.zip) with a slightly different icon selection more to my personal taste.
+On GitHub, there is also a branch and package named [`ospalh-special`](https://github.com/downloads/ospalh/anki-addons/colorful_toolbar_ospalh-special.zip) with a slightly different icon selection more to my personal taste.